CALENDAR

 Suitability

-Individuals at any stage of practice, from beginner to more experienced, who wish to learn more about the basics of Buddhist psychology.
-This workshop is open to both members and non-members and is offered both in person and online.
+Anyone wishing to better understand and more skillfully work with anger.
+This workshop is open to both members and non-members and is offered in person and online.

 Description